-Physical dependence is a state that develops as a result of physiological adaptation in response to repeated drug use, manifested by withdrawal signs and symptoms after abrupt discontinuation or a significant dose reduction of a drug.
-There are rare postmarketing reports of individuals experiencing withdrawal symptoms shortly after discontinuing higher than recommended doses of gabapentin used to treat illnesses for which the drug is not approved.
-Such symptoms included agitation, disorientation and confusion after suddenly discontinuing gabapentin that resolved after restarting gabapentin.
-The dependence potential of gabapentin has not been evaluated in human studies.
-10 OVERDOSAGE Signs of acute toxicity in animals included ataxia, labored breathing, ptosis, sedation, hypoactivity
+Physical dependence is a state that develops as a result of physiological adaptation in response to repeated drug use, manifested by withdrawal signs and symptoms after abrupt discontinuation or a significant does reduction of a dug.
+There are rare postmarketing reports of individuals experiencing withdrawal symptoms shortly after discontinuing higher than recommended doses of gabapentin used to treat illnesses for which the drug is not approved Such symptoms included agitation, disorientation and confusion after suddenly discontinuing gabapentin that resolved after restarting gabapentin.
+The dependence potential of gabapentin has not been evaluated in human studies

+10 OVERDOSAGE

+Signs of acute toxicity in animals included ataxia, labored breathing, ptosis, sedation, hypoactivity, or excitation

 Acute oral overdoses of gabapentin have been reported.
-Symptoms have included double vision, tremor, slurred speech, drowsiness, altered mental status, dizziness, lethargy, and diarrhea.
-Fatal respiratory depression has been reported with gabapentin overdose, alone and in combination with life-threatening.
-DRESS typically, although not exclusively, presents with fever, rash, and/or lymphadenopathy, in association with other organ system involvement, such as hepatitis, nephritis, hematological abnormalities, myocarditis, or myositis sometimes resembling an acute viral infection.
-Eosinophilia is often present.
-This disorder is variable in its expression, and other organ systems not should be evaluated immediately.
-Gabapentin should be discontinued if an alternative etiology for the signs or symptoms cannot be established.
+Symptoms have included double vision, tremor, slurred speech, drowsiness, altered mental status dizziness, lethargy, and diarrhea.
+Fatal respiratory depression has been reported with gabapentin overdose, alone and in combination with other CNS depressants.

+Gabapentin can be removed by hemodialysis.